-Births exceeded deaths by 30,400 in the December 2006 year, an increase from 29,700 in 2005.
+Births exceeded deaths by 35,500 in the December 2007 year, an increase from 30,900 in 2006.
 Historically, natural increase has been the main component of population growth in New Zealand, but its contribution is set to decline gradually as the population ages and fertility remains stable.
-By 2020, natural increase is projected to be about 20,000 a year.
+By 2021, natural increase is projected to be about 25,000 a year.

-The number of people coming to live in New Zealand in 2006 exceeded those leaving the country to live elsewhere by 14,600, more than twice the net migration gain of 7,000 in 2005.
-In the December 2006 year, the net gain from permanent and long-term migration accounted for 32 percent of population growth, up from 19 percent in 2005.
+The number of people coming to live in New Zealand in 2007 exceeded those leaving the country to live elsewhere by 5,500, well below the net migration gain of 14,600 in 2006.
+In the December 2007 year, the net gain from permanent and long-term migration accounted for 13 percent of population growth.

-Figure P2 Components of population change, 1982-2006
+Figure P2 Components of population change, 1982-2007

 Note: Before 1991, estimated population change was based on the de facto population concept.
-From 1991 onwards, population change was based on the resident population concept
+From 1991 onwards, population